Physical Interfaces: USB, NFC, Apple Lightning®

 USB

-All of the models in the YubiKey 5 (FIPS/CSPN) Series provide a USB 2.0 interface, regardless of the form factor of the USB connector.
+All of the models in the YubiKey 5 Series and Yubico Security Key Series provide a USB 2.0 interface, regardless of the form factor of the USB connector.
 The YubiKey presents itself as a USB composite device in addition to each individual USB interface.

-USB A and USB C connectors are supported.
+USB A or USB C or both connectors are supported.

 The USB PID and iProduct string changes depending on which of the USB interfaces are enabled.
 They are described in the YubiKey USB ID Values Guide.